Harukiseeee/CPE-031---CPE21S2---Visualizations-and-Data-Analysis---Libo-on/README.md

+<h1 align="center">
 # CPE-031 - CPE21S2 - Visualizations and Data Analysis - Libo-on
-<h1 align="center">
-CPE-031 - CPE21S2 - Visualizations and Data Analysis - Libo-on
 </h1>

 ###

-<p align="center">My name is Andrei Dion C. Lopez and I'm a student at the Technological Institute of the Philippines.</p>
+<p align="center"> My name is GIAN CARLO G. LIBO-ON
+  I'm a tudent at the Technological Institute of the Philippines.</p>

 ###